simplyphpdotcom/cl-cheshire-cat/README.md

 There is currently no check or security restriction on the path used the save the files.
-It is your responsibility to ensure that the file is really the one you want and to provide Chessire with an adequat privilege level.
+It is your responsibility to ensure that the file is really the one you want and to provide Cheshire with an adequat privilege level.

 Example: